Ordnance QF 95 mm howitzer: Tank howitzer

 The Ordnance QF 95-mm infantry howitzer was a version built as a conventional towed artillery piece.
 Perhaps in response to the success of the German sIG 33, a proposal was circulated in the summer of 1942 by the British Army for an infantry howitzer for direct fire against concrete structures, like pillboxes.
 The 95 mm tank howitzer already under development was considered to be a logical starting point for the design of the new howitzer.
 The infantry howitzer version was similar to the tank howitzer, except that it lacked the barrel counterweight and was placed on a box-trail carriage and given a gun shield.

-Testing in 1943 showed that both the recoil system and the carriage were over stressed and redesign was needed, which delayed testing and introduction of the infantry howitzer until 1944.
-However, the problems with the recoil mechanism and carriage were never fully ironed out and the weapon was refused by the infantry and declared obsolete in April 1945 but not before several hundred examples were produced.

-The decision to reject the infantry howitzer may not have been based entirely on the deficiencies of the gun but due to obsolescence and organizational difficulties.
+Testing in 1943 showed that the recoil system and the carriage were over stressed and redesign was needed, which delayed testing and introduction of the infantry howitzer until 1944.
+The problems with the recoil mechanism and carriage were never fully corrected and the weapon was refused by the infantry and declared obsolete in April 1945 after several hundred examples were produced.
+The decision to reject the infantry howitzer may not have been based entirely on the deficiencies of the gun but due to obsolescence and organisational difficulties.
 The introduction of the bazooka and recoilless rifles, such as the Burney 3.45-in, may have influenced the decision to refuse the gun since they were lighter, less expensive, portable and fulfilled the direct fire use of the infantry howitzer.
-Organizationally, there was also the question of who would man the gun; the infantry already had to support and transport anti-tank guns, anti-aircraft guns, mortars and heavy machine guns.
-Gun crews would need to be trained and provided with services, such as transportation, supply and communications.
+There was also the question of who would operate the gun; the infantry already had to support and transport anti-tank guns, anti-aircraft guns, mortars and heavy machine guns.
+Gun crews would need to be trained and provided with services, such as transport, supply and communications.